Post at Ackworth |

 (1863 - 1864), Dalton

 The CSA Army of Tennessee encamped in the immediate area for the winter after the Chattanooga Campaign (December 1863 - May 1864).
 CSA defensive trenchworks and artillery positions were located along the north and south ridges of Rocky Face Mountain at Mill Creek Gap (Buzzard Roost) at Rocky Face, north into Crow Creek Valley and back south along Hamilton Mountain, with an artillery position on Potato Top.
-Several positions on the north slope of Rocky Face at Mill Creek Gap have been recently protected by Whitfield County.
+Several positions on the north slope of Rocky Face at Mill Creek Gap have recently been protected by Whitfield County, including Fort Fisk.
 A small CSA redoubt is located at the end of the Dalton Municipal Airport runway southeast of town.
 Union forces probed the defenses in February 1864, and attacked in force in May 1864.

 Nearby to the west, about two miles south of Mill Creek Gap, on Dug Gap Battle Road is Dug Gap Battlefield Park, with extant CSA breastworks (over 1000 feet of rock walls).